No. 75 Squadron

 On April 18, 1942 seven Kittyhawks took off off from 7 Mile Drome led by P-40E Kittyhawk A29-30 pilot F/L Leslie "Les" D. Jackson on a mission to intercept enemy fighters reported to be approaching the Port Moresby area and spotted three A6M2 Zeros from Tainan Kokutai (Tainan Air Group) and engaged.
 Lost is P-40E Kittyhawk A29-21 pilot Sgt Richard J. C. Granville (KIA).

 On April 24, 1942 nine Kittyhawks took off from 7 Mile Drome to patrol north of Port Moresby.
 At noon, a Japanese air raid commenced and the Kittyhawks intercept seven G4M1 Bettys escorted by A6M2 Zeros.
 P-40E Kittyhawk A29-9 pilot F/Lt Leslie "Les" D. Jackson and P-40E Kittyhawk A29-76 pilot Robert W. Crawford dove to assist B-26 "Hell's Angel" 40-1428 under attack by A6M2 Zeros and forced them to break off but both were damaged and ditched.
-P-40E Kittyhawk A29-76 pilot Robert W. Crawford (survived) that ditched off the coast of New Guinea and P-40E Kittyhawk A29-9 pilot F/Lt Leslie "Les" D. Jackson (survived) ditched on a coral reef near Bootless Bay.
+Lost is P-40E Kittyhawk A29-76 pilot Robert W. Crawford (survived) that ditched off the coast of New Guinea.
+Also lost is P-40E Kittyhawk A29-9 pilot F/Lt Leslie "Les" D. Jackson (survived) ditched on a coral reef near Bootless Bay.
+Also lost is P-40E Kittyhawk A29-43 pilot P/O Oswald J. Channon (KIA) crashed Porebada.

 On August 27, 1942 took off to intercept a Japanese air raid against No. 1 Strip (Gurney Field) near Milne Bay.
-During the air combat, piloted by S/L Les Jackson and wingman Sgt Roy Riddel surprised a pair of Zeros and shot down A6M3 Zero pilot Sadaô Yamashita (KIA) and A6M3 Zero pilot Ninomiya (KIA).
+During the air combat, piloted by S/L Leslie "Les" D. Jackson and wingman Sgt Roy Riddel surprised a pair of Zeros and shot down A6M3 Zero pilot Sadaô Yamashita (KIA) and A6M3 Zero pilot Ninomiya (KIA).

-On April 28, 1942 the squadron took off from 7 Mile Drome to intercept A6M2 Zeros from the Tainan Kokutai (Tainan Air Group).
-Shot down is P-40E Kittyhawk A29-8 pilot S/L John F. Jackson (KIA).
+On April 28, 1942 the squadron took off from 7 Mile Drome to intercept A6M2 Zeros from Tainan Kokutai (Tainan Air Group).
+Shot down is P-40E Kittyhawk A29-8 pilot S/L John F. Jackson (KIA) and P-40E "Sweet Adeline" A29-47 pilot F/Lt Barry Mortimer Cox (MIA).

 On July 12, 1942 lost is P-40E